RafaFT/100-days-of-code/r1-log.md

 ### R1D19 - 2019/06/06
 * Worked a lot on the new method _ipca_from_15_indices_expander of the IndicesExpander class.
 It was a little harder than I anticipated, and I'm not entirely satisfied with my solution...
 I might come back to this method again later.

+### R1D20 - 2019/06/07
+* Did not write code.
+I was stuck studying and comparing the json and configparser libraries.
+One or maybe even both might end up being used in the [financial_indices project](https://github.com/RafaFT/financial_indices).